-T10An inconsistent system may have r > n.
-If we try (incorrectly!) to apply Theorem FVCS [66] to such a system, how many free variables would we discover?
+T10 An inconsistent system may have r > n.
+If we try (incorrectly!) to apply Theorem FVCS [55] to such a system, how many free variables would we discover?
+Contributed by Robert Beezer Solution [61]

 Demonstrate that the system is consistent by verifying any one of the four sample solutions provided.
-Then because n = 9 > 6 = m, Theorem CMVEI [67] gives us the conclusion that the system has infinitely many solutions.
+Then because n = 9 > 6 = m, Theorem CMVEI [57] gives us the conclusion that the system has infinitely many solutions.

 Notice that we only know the system will have at least 9-6=3 free variables, but very well could have more.
-We do not know know that r = 6, only that r < 6.
+We do not know know that r=6, only that $r\leq 6$.

-Consistent means there is at least one solution (Definition CS [58]).
-It will have either a unique solution or infinitely many solutions (Theorem PSSLS [67]).
+Consistent means there is at least one solution (Definition CS [49]).
+It will have either a unique solution or infinitely many solutions (Theorem PSSLS [57]).

-With 6 rows in the augmented matrix, the row-reduced version will have $r \leq 6$ .
-Since the system is consistent, apply Theorem CSRN [65] to see that $n-r \geq 2$ implies infinitely many solutions.
+With 6 rows in the augmented matrix, the row-reduced version will have $r \leq 6$.
+Since the system is consistent, apply Theorem CSRN [55] to see that $n-r \geq 2$ implies infinitely many solutions.